Kanazawa – 金沢市

 There are three “Chaya” districts in Kanazawa city: Higashi Chayamachi, Nishi Chayamachi, and Waemachi.

 In the old times, Chaya districts were the places where geishas entertained their customers who came to drink tea.
-In Kanazawa city’s Chaya districts you can taste the atmosphere of Edo Period: there are wooden buildings and stone-paved streets.
+In Kanazawa city’s Chaya districts you can taste the atmosphere of the Edo Period: there are wooden buildings and stone-paved streets.

 In Higashi Chayamachi you can even try the golden leaf sushi, a speciality of Kanazawa.
-The slice of fish is covered by a thin leaf of pure gold, and you can eat it with no worry: gold, as a mineral, is very ductile, so actually in this quantity it doesn’t affect our body at all.
+The slice of fish is covered by a thin leaf of pure gold and you can eat it with no worry: gold, as a mineral, is very ductile.
+So, actually, in this quantity it doesn’t affect our body at all.
 You should try this king-like experience!